Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the CR Laine Sofa?

-If you spend a lot of time upright—laptop work, reading, conversation—start with a depth that doesn’t force you to perch.
-Beckett was the safest all-around fit for mixed postures.
-If your priority is binge-watching, gaming, or napping, Big Easy and Theodore give you a deeper, softer lounge.
-Taller users usually prefer Big Easy or Theodore’s depth, while mixed-height households tended to land happiest on Beckett.
-If you want the most tailored look, Brandon reads substantial, but measure carefully—its depth asks for space.
+Start with your everyday posture.
+If you spend a lot of time upright—working, reading, talking—choose a depth that lets you sit back without perching.
+Beckett was the safest all-purpose fit.
+If your evenings are mostly TV, gaming, or naps, Big Easy and Theodore give you the deeper, softer lounge.
+Taller users generally preferred Big Easy or Theodore, while mixed-height households landed more comfortably on Beckett.
+If you want the most tailored look, Brandon reads substantial, but measure carefully—its depth wants real floor space.

 Limitations